For general Information/inquiries, use UWW Fostering Success and Independence email: firstname.lastname@example.org

 • Little Free Pantry in Irvin L. Young Memorial Library, 431 W. Center St., open during the library's open hours

-• Free Lunch Tuesdays, 11am-1pm when classes in session at First United Methodist Church at 145 Prairie St. Whitewater, please contact the church office at 262-473-2131 for more information
+• Free Lunch Tuesdays, at First United Methodist Church at 145 S. Prairie St. Whitewater, please contact the church office at 262-473-2131 for more information

 • The Community Space at is a gathering place at 834 E. Milwaukee in Whitewater, where people can share food, clothing, housewares, furniture for FREE.
 All are welcome.
 There are no income or residency requirements.
 Open Tuesday & Thursday 8:30-11am, Wednesday 3:30-7pm, and Saturday 8:30am-2pm.

 • Thrift Shoppe at 123 S. Church St., Whitewater, 262-473-3138, hours vary

 • Warhawk Success Closet is a university initiative to provide students access to free professional and business appropriate attire.
 Monday-Friday, 8am - 5pm, UC 146, 262-472-1471